 The pastor G. Ott remembers 100 years later in his book “Goldau und der Bergsturz v.
 Rossberg 1806-1906“:

 “The 2, September 1806 the beautiful landscape of Goldau was buried by a landslide from the Rossberg.
 Almost 500 persons found their eldritch grave….… But how in 100 years this Goldau has risen from the ruins!
 Where in the first years this area remembered more a sea in rage, and just 50 years ago the quiet hiker or piously pilgrim searched for a path between rocks and debris, now the stranger encounters a whole new Goldau, with new traffic, with new streets, homes and a new population.“

-Dr. Carl Zay describes in fanciful words in his book “Goldau und seine Gegend” the moments when the landslide initiated, buried the village and plunged into Lake “Lowerzer”, generating a tsunami that devastated the shores of the lake.
+Dr. Carl Zay describes in fanciful words in his book “Goldau und seine Gegend” how the landslide buried the village and plunged into Lake “Lowerzer“, generating a tsunami that devastated the shores of the lake.